JuanMartinEcheverria/SQL-Practice/README.md

 ```

-These are the insights unearthed from this querry:
+These are the insights that ChatGPT unearthed from this querry:

 Insights on Skills for Top-Paying Data Jobs
  - Common Skills Across Roles: